 The liver specialist and the primary doctor manage the person’s health issues until the time of transplantation.

+What is done during a surgery for liver transplantation?
 Liver transplantation is a major operation that takes place only in specialized transplant centers.
 During a liver transplantation, the surgeon removes the diseased liver and replaces it with a healthy one.
 The diseased liver is removed through an abdominal incision.
 The liver’s blood supply (portal vein, inferior vena cava, and hepatic artery) and the biliary system are all connected to the new liver after it is placed into the abdominal cavity.
 Persons who have liver transplants require intensive care and close monitoring after their operation.

 After surgery, the patient is taken to the intensive care unit, is monitored very closely with several machines.
 The patient will be on a respirator, a machine that breathes for the patient, and will have a tube in the windpipe bringing oxygen to the lungs.
 Once the patient wakes up and can breathe alone, the tube and respirator are removed.
 The patient will have several blood tests, X-ray films, and ECGs during the hospital stay.
 Blood transfusions may be necessary.
 The patient leaves the intensive care unit once he or she is fully awake, able to breathe effectively, and has a normal temperature, blood pressure, and heart rate, usually after about 3-4 days.
 The patient is then moved to a room with fewer monitoring devices for a few days longer before going home.